 Engineered stone countertops only require a simple cleaning routine to maintain their attractive look.
-Regular cleaning should consist of using a damp cloth and a mild soap detergent and you should simply blot spills immediately should they occur.
+Regular cleaning should consist of using a damp cloth and a mild soap detergent.
+Because they are highly resistant to stains, they cannot be affected by coffee, tea, wine, soda, fruit juice, and vinegar spills.
+You should simply blot spills.
 Avoid using very strong chemicals (such as acid, alkaline material and acetone etc.) and other solutions with unidentified ingredients to clean your engineered stone countertop.

-Although engineered stone countertops can briefly tolerate moderate temperatures for a short time, it can be damaged by high heat and prolonged exposure to heat.
+Although engineered stone countertops can briefly tolerate moderate temperatures for a brief time, it can be damaged by high heat and prolonged exposure to heat.
 So it is advisable to use a dish towel or a trivet before you place a hot pan on your countertop.
 Do not place hot plates directly on the surface because prolonged exposure to high heat can damage your engineered stone countertop.

-Since there is more exposed surface area, metal marks, finger prints and other signs of daily living will show on this material.
-Most of these marks can be easily removed with little effort and cleaning products such as Soft ScrubTM.
-For tough stains, work the area with a Scotch BriteTM pad.
+Since there is more exposed surface area with honed finishes, metal marks, finger prints and other signs of daily living will show on honed material.
+Most of these marks can be easily removed with little effort and cleaning products such as Soft Scrub[TM].
+For tough stains, work the area with a Scotch Brite[TM] pad.

-Sealing Engineered Stones: Engineered stones are made of nonporous material; however it is recommended that with engineered stone countertops that regular annual sealing is completed for protection and the longevity of your countertops.
+Sealing Engineered Stones: Engineered stones are made of nonporous material; engineered stone countertops do not require regular sealing to prevent staining, however annual sealing is strongly recommended for protection and the longevity of your countertops.
+Compared to granite countertops, engineered stone countertops are almost indestructible.
+They are not easily stained by fruit juices, wine, cooking oil, coffee, tea, nail polish and remover, lotions, and other common household liquids.
 Engineered stone countertops are also hygienic because they do not affect the taste of food or compromise its safety when it is prepared on their surface